trxe/notes-blog/content/syntax/1-introduction.md

 example: Word order (V-S-O and variants)

 **Adequacy** levels:
-- Observationally adequate: data in corpus accounted for and nothing more
+- **Observationally** adequate: accounts for corpora
-- Descriptively adequate: accounts for real world data and native speaker judgements
+- **Descriptively** adequate: accounts for corpora and native speaker judgements
-- Explanatorily adequate: accounts also how children can acquire this language
+- **Explanatorily** adequate: accounts for corpora, native speaker judgements and how children acquire language

 # Parts of Speech